jason204/kafka-connect-jdbc-3.3.0-post/README.md

 # kafka-connect-jdbc-3.3.0-post

-this version for syncing the tables incrementally or fully in realtime mode
+this version is for syncing the tables incrementally or fully in realtime mode

 fixed the follow problems:
 1. fixed postgresql boolean problem (t/f)
 2. sync the part(or full) data of the table: increment_start_value >-1 or timestamp_start_value>'1970-01-01'
 3. fixed the performance for syncing the whole table with large dataset: increment_step_value or timestamp_step_day

 how to package